zz39/Pygame/README.md

 """

 How to start this game:
-1. Download 'pygame_alien_invasion' at https://github.com/zz39/Pygame/tree/main/pygame_alien_invasion
+1. Download folder 'pygame_alien_invasion' at https://github.com/zz39/Pygame
 2. Open 'pygame_AlienInvasion.py'. (assume you have python3 installed)
 3. run 'pygame_AlienInvasion.py' in your terminal or IDE.
 4. Have fun ;)